Ireland says UK cannot unilaterally scrap border backstop

 The EU has suggested that the tweaked “two-tier” backstop covering all of the UK could give mainland Britain some scope to set its own trade rules while keeping Northern Ireland aligned with the EU.

-Reporting by Padraic Halpin in Dublin, additional reporting by Gabriela Baczynska in Brussels, Editing by Richard Balmforth
+Additional reporting and writing by Gabriela Baczynska in Brussels, Editing by Richard Balmforth